MaskVCT: Masked Voice Codec Transformer for Zero-Shot Voice Conversion With Increased Controllability via Multiple Guidances: Introduction

-In this work, we propose \textbf{MaskVCT}, a masked generative model for zero-shot voice conversion that combines temporal-quantized syllabic features with increased controllability.
-By using syllabic representations from SylBoost \cite{syllablelm}, MaskVCT gains flexibility in phoneme selection and accent variation within each segment.
+To address these limitations of controllability and disentanglement, we propose \textbf{MaskVCT}, a masked generative model for zero-shot voice conversion that combines temporal-quantized syllabic features with multiple classifier-free guidances to enable enhanced controllability.
+By using syllabic representations from SylBoost \cite{syllablelm}, MaskVCT gains flexibility in pitch modulation, phoneme selection, and accent variation within each segment.
 By leveraging multiple classifier-free guidances (CFGs) \cite{cfg}, we allow for a dynamic balance between conditions at inference time, effectively creating a highly controllable system.
-Unlike prior VC systems bound to a single condition, our unified model supports different conditions and inference modes in a single model, with respect to: \begin{itemize}[leftmargin=*] \item Linguistics: discrete vs. continuous representations. \item Pitch: source-conditioned vs. target-driven contour. \item CFG weights: balancing content, speaker, and pitch. \end{itemize} From those potential configurations, we propose two modes: MaskVCT-All, which prioritizes pitch following and intelligibility, and MaskVCT-Spk, which focuses on speaker similarity.
+Unlike prior VC models bound to a single condition, MaskVCT supports different conditions and inference modes in a \textbf{single model}, with respect to: \begin{itemize}[leftmargin=*] \item {Linguistic representation (categorical):} discrete vs.\ continuous. \item {Pitch (categorical):} source-conditioned vs.\ target-driven contour. \item {CFG weights (continuous):} balancing content, speaker, and pitch. \end{itemize} From those potential configurations, we propose two modes: MaskVCT-All, which prioritizes pitch following and intelligibility, and MaskVCT-Spk, which focuses on speaker similarity.
 Both modes deliver strong performance across all metrics, especially MaskVCT-Spk achieves the highest target speaker and accent similarity.